 Transitional Employment Program

-EMERGE’S Transitional Employment Program is our flagship program that makes us unique among Connecticut nonprofits.
-Upon successful completion of our enrollment process, crew members can earn at least $15 per hour in construction, landscaping, and property management for up to 24 hours per week.
+EMERGE’S Transitional Employment Program is our flagship program that makes us unique.
+We emphasize not only employment, but also the provision of a supportive and racial justice informed environment for our participants to heal from the traumas of justice-system involvement.
+Upon successful completion of our enrolment process, crew members can earn at least $15 per hour in construction, landscaping, and property management for up to 24 hours per week.
 In a supportive work environment with the guidance of a crew chief who has gone through EMERGE's programs and understand reentry firsthand, crew members can apply their existing and gain new, highly marketable job skills.

 The remaining 16 hours of each week are reserved for crucial supportive programs that aid crew members in their reentry process such as individualized mentoring and coaching, “Real Talk," Circle of Security Parenting (COSP), Financial Empowerment, and more.
 These programs are designed to destigmatize mental health and support people as they begin to address the impacts of incarceration and the events that led to incarceration in the first place.